Docs

 Now the metrics, logs and Kubernetes events from your Kubernetes cluster should now appear inside your HyperDX account.

-Recommended: Forwarding Resource Tags to Pods
+Forwarding Resource Tags to Pods (Recommended)

 To correlate application-level logs, metrics and traces with Kubernetes metadata (ex. pod name, namespace, etc.), you'll want to forward the Kubernetes metadata to your application using the OTEL_RESOURCE_ATTRIBUTES environment variable.